jugipe/defapi/README.md

 The API is up and running in Heroku, you can test it with the url:

     https://delivery-fee-api.herokuapp.com/

+**_NOTE:_** It is running on heroku eco dyno, which may take some time to become active after it has not been used.

 ## Description
 A single endpoint HTTP API which calculates the delivery fee based on the information in the request payload and includes the calculated delivery fee in the response payload.\